How do I use the NHS Knowledge and Library Hub?

 The NHS Knowledge and Library Hub connects NHS staff and learners seamlessly to a range of high quality knowledge and evidence resources all in one place.

-Funded by Health Education England, the Hub is a single gateway and offers an intuitive search experience for quick searches and options for in-depth searches.
+Nationally funded, the Hub is a single gateway and offers an intuitive search experience for quick searches and options for in-depth searches.

 On it you can find, for example:

 - books and e-publications including OUP handbooks